 Ebro River Valley

-This area envelopes the most recognisable appellation on any map of Spain wine regions, La Rioja, which has traditionally claimed the title of the country’s most prestigious wine producer.
-Tempranillo remains dominate here, but Grenache, Mazuelo and Graciano are generating new styles in the area.
-Although red varieties of different ages attract most attention, Navarra has a reputation for producing fine rosé.
+This area envelopes the most recognizable appellation on any map of Spain's wine regions, La Rioja, which has traditionally claimed the title of the country’s most prestigious wine producer.
+Tempranillo remains to dominate here, but Grenache, Mazuelo and Graciano are generating new styles in the area.
+Although red varieties of different ages attract the most attention, Navarra has a reputation for producing fine rosé.

-Almost two thirds of the country’s wines are produced from this plateau – Mesata means ‘tabletop’ – settled in the centre of the Spanish wine region map.
-This dry, mountainous area and disparity in diurnal temperatures produces well valued reds from Grenache, Tempranillo and even the rare Petit Verdot – while the white variety Airen is the most planted grape here.
+Almost two-thirds of the country’s wines are produced from this plateau – Mesata means ‘tabletop’ – settled in the center of the Spanish wine region map.
+This dry, mountainous area and disparity in diurnal temperatures produce well-valued reds from Grenache, Tempranillo and even the rare Petit Verdot – while the white variety Airen is the most planted grape here.

 Outside the perimeters of the mainland map of Spanish wine regions are the Canary and Balearic Islands, which offer a wide range of wines from Listan Negro-based reds to sweet dessert white wines using Moscatel.

-At Wine Paths, our local experts can organise bespoke experiences of vineyards across the entire Spain wine regions map, featuring exclusive private tours, luxury stays and gastronomic delights.
+At Wine Paths, our local experts can organize bespoke experiences of vineyards across the entire Spain wine regions map, featuring exclusive private tours, luxury stays and gastronomic delights.